ishmumzaman/Winter-2024-projects/Attendance Controller/README.md

 ## **Face Detection and Encoding**
 - The script reads each image in the *Employees* folder and converts it from the default BGR color format to RGB (as required by the **face_recognition** library).
-- The `face_recognition.face_encodings()` function generates a numerical encoding (an array of 128 measurements or features) for each face.
+- The face_recognition.face_encodings() function generates a numerical encoding (an array of 128 measurements or features) for each face.
 These features include subtle details like the distances between eyes, the shape of cheekbones, jawlines, etc.
-- The generated encodings are stored in a list called `encoded_employee_list`, which acts as the reference database.
+- The generated encodings are stored in a list called encoded_employee_list, which acts as the reference database.

 ## **Real-Time Webcam Capture**
 - Using OpenCV, the script activates the webcam (`cv2.VideoCapture(0)`) and captures a single frame.